 It is notable that the 80D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the SX420 have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the 80D was followed by the Canon 90D.
 Further information on the features and operation of the 80D and SX420 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Canon SX420 Manual.

 So how do things add up?
 Is the Canon 80D better than the Canon SX420 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.